|

 About which, SEE: Second Corinthians 3:14-16

 BUT: God did not originally make The Passover a Sabbath day, and even the Christian Bible's New Testament declares that The Passover is a "Preparation" day, the day BEFORE an Annual High Sabbath Day.
-(See: John 19:31 --- And, see also: Matthew 27:62; Mark 15:42; Luke 23:54; John 19:42)
+(See: John 19:31 - And, see also: Matt.
+27:62; Mark 15:42; Luke 23:54; John 19:42)

 Click Here - All of the HEBREW / JEWISH HIGH HOLY DAYS